UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

 toc_mdlink: oshift-how-build-app-private-repo.md
 ---

-# How to build an OpenShift application from a private GitHub repo
+# How to build an OpenShift application from a private GitHub repository

 ## Overview